hariomahlawat/Banned-App-Detector/docs/AI-App-Scanning-Plan.md

 existing static banned list with a data-driven approach that reduces false positives and negatives.

+**Status:** A basic metadata collector and heuristic risk scorer are now implemented.
+Ratings and download counts remain stubbed until Play Store data is available.

 ## Overview

 1. **Collect App Metadata** – For each installed app gather metadata such as